-Andrew is the Director of Legal, Finance, Economics and Compliance, having been BEAMA’s Legal Adviser and Company Secretary for many years.
-Andrew provides legal oversight of BEAMA’s activities, including compliance with competition law, and leads the team providing cross-BEAMA functions in finance, statistics, economics and compliance services.
-He also provides guidance to BEAMA members in commercial and contract law.
-In addition to his role on the BEAMA Board, Andrew represents BEAMA on a number of government and industry groups as well as being a member of the Orgalim Legal and Trade Policy working groups.
-Recently he has also led BEAMA’s work on customs and trade policy in connection with BEAMA’s leading role in the cross-industry group EURIS.
+Andrew is BEAMA’s Chief Operating Officer as well as Director of Legal, Finance, Economics and Compliance, having been BEAMA’s Legal Adviser and Company Secretary for many years.
+Andrew manages BEAMA’s operations as a company and business and leads the team providing cross-BEAMA functions in legal, finance, statistics, economics and compliance services.
+He also provides guidance to BEAMA members in a variety of legal, trade and regulatory issues.
+In addition to his role on the BEAMA Board, Andrew represents BEAMA on a number of government and industry committees and working groups.

 Raj Vagdia is the Technical Director at BEAMA responsible for horizontal and cross portfolio technical policy, standardization policy and conformity assessment policy.
 Raj represents BEAMA on several industry groups both at National and European levels including the Orgalim Technical Committee which covers product directives such as the Low Voltage Directive.
 Raj also represents BEAMA on a number of strategic standardisation committees and is the UK Member of the International Electrotechnical Commission Conformity Assessment Board (IEC CAB).
 Raj joined BEAMA in July 2012, having previously worked at an independent test and certification body and prior to that at a wiring devices and circuit protection manufacturing company.
 An Engineer with a background in Electrical and Electronic Engineering, Raj has several years of experience in product testing, certification and standardisation.